semuconsulting/pyrtcm/README.md

 The `payload` attribute always contains the raw payload as bytes.

-Attributes within repeating groups are parsed with a two-digit suffix ("DF030_01", "DF030_02", etc.).

 **Tip:** To iterate through a repeating group of attributes (*e.g., DF406 (GNSS signal fine PhaseRange)*) as a list, the following construct can be used:

 ```